RetroIndieJosh/inform-extensions/README.md

 - descenders (stairs, ladders, etc.)
 - stairs

-Notes:
+To do:

 - descenders not updated or tested, may want to restructure
 - movable descenders? i.e. ladder, stepstool
-- NO DOCUMENTATION
+- DOCUMENTATION
-- NO TESTS
+- TESTS

 ## Keypad

 - numerical keypads

-Notes:
+To do:

 - text keypads for codes with letters
 - reset button on keypads